Chandragupta II: Names and titles

 The full name "Chandragupta" in Gupta script (Gupta script: _{}_{}) Cha-ndra-gu-pta, on coinage.

 Chandragupta II was the second ruler of the dynasty to bear the name "Chandragupta", the first being his grandfather Chandragupta I. He was also simply known as "Chandra", as attested by his coins.
 The Sanchi inscription of his officer Amrakardava states that he was also known as Deva-raja.
 The records of his daughter Prabhavatigupta, issued as a Vakataka queen, call him Chandragupta as well as Deva-gupta.
 Deva-shri (IAST: Devaśri) is another variation of this name.
 The Delhi iron pillar inscription states that king Chandra was also known as "Dhava": if this king Chandra is identified with Chandragupta (see below), it appears that "Dhava" was another name for the king.
 Another possibility is that "dhava" is a mistake for a common noun "bhava", although this is unlikely, as the rest of the inscription does not contain any errors.

 A passage in the Vishnu Purana suggests that major parts of the eastern coast of India – Kosala, Odra, Tamralipta, and Puri – were ruled by the Devarakshitas around the same time as the Guptas.
 Since it seems unlikely that an obscure dynasty named Devarakshita was powerful enough to control substantial territory during the Gupta period, some scholars, such as Dasharatha Sharma, theorize that "Deva-rakshita" (IAST: Devarakṣita) was another name for Chandragupta II.
 Others, such as D. K. Ganguly, oppose this theory, arguing that this identification is quite arbitrary, and cannot be explained satisfactorily.

 Chandragupta assumed the titles Bhattaraka and Maharajadhiraja, and bore the epithet Apratiratha ("having no equal or antagonist").
 The Supiya stone pillar inscription, issued during the reign of his descendant Skandagupta, also calls him "Vikramaditya".
-Some other notable titles such as Lord of the Three Oceans and Ascetic King ("King of the Brahmins") are also accoladed to Chandragupta II.
+Some other notable titles such as "Lord of the Three Oceans" and "Ascetic King" (rājādhirājaṛṣi) are also accoladed to Chandragupta II.